-- Defining objectives and performance targets - Stating the means by which objectives and performance targets will be met - Stating the means by which performance will be measured - Observing the requirements of any threat abatement plans and recovery plans made under the Threatened Species Conservation Act
+- Defining objectives and performance targets; - Stating the means by which objectives and performance targets will be met; - Stating the means by which performance will be measured, and; - Observing the requirements of any threat abatement plans and recovery plans made under the Threatened Species Conservation Act 1995.

-Plans of management for areas owned by the Department of lands require consideration of the Crown Lands Act 1989.
+All plans of management for this reserve require consideration of the Crown Lands Act 1989.
 This includes the requirement that the following principles be followed:

-- Environmental protection principles are observed in relation to the management and administration of Crown land - Natural resources of Crown land (including water, soil, flora, fauna and scenic quality) are conserved wherever possible

-- Where appropriate, Crown land should be used and managed in such a way that both the land and its resources are sustained in perpetuity - Crown land be occupied, used, sold, leased, licensed or otherwise dealt with in the best interests of the State consistent with the above principles
+- Environmental protection principles are observed in relation to the management and administration of Crown land; - Natural resources of Crown land (including water, soil, flora, fauna and scenic quality) are conserved wherever possible; - Where appropriate, Crown land should be used and managed in such a way that both the land and its resources are sustained in perpetuity, and; - Crown land be occupied, used, sold, leased, licensed or otherwise dealt with in the best interests of the State consistent with the above principles.

-2.3 Management Strategy for Weed Control and Fire Management Access Zones1
+2.2 Management Strategy for Weed Control and Fire Management Access Zones

-This document, created in 1996, sets out aims and objectives for the management of fire and weeds within the Warringah Council Local Government Area (LGA).
+This document, created in 1996, sets out aims and objectives for the management of fire and weeds within the Warringah Council Local Government Area (LGA) (Warringah Council, 1996).